niess/pumas-docs/docs/docs/tutorials.md

 {: .justify}

 !!! note
-    The callback mechanism of PUMAS allows to interface external ray tracers.
+    The callback mechanism of PUMAS allows one to interface external ray tracers.
 For example, PUMAS can navigate through a GDML geometry with a [Geant4](https://geant4.web.cern.ch) `G4Navigator`.
 The
     [TURTLE](https://niess.github.io/turtle-pages/) library can be used as well in order to efficiently step through topography data.
 Examples of these use